abnaceur/nestJs-mailing-microservice/README.md

 ## Description

-This project is based on technical test [requirments](https://github.com/abnaceur/nestJs-mailing-microservice/tree/master/docs/NestJSHomeAssignment.pdf) for a Senior fullstack developer position at Liquidity Group.
+This project is based on a technical test [requirments](https://github.com/abnaceur/nestJs-mailing-microservice/tree/master/docs/NestJSHomeAssignment.pdf) for a Senior fullstack developer position at Liquidity Group.

-## prerequisite
+## Prerequisite

 ```bash
 1 - Docker